-- Assist participants in developing recovery plans with the skills, strengths, supports and resources to aid them in achieving goals and plans; work with case manager or treatment team in needed steps for self-directed recovery (most often within the home of the Veteran)
+- In coordination with the Job Developer, assist participants in executing employment plans with the skills, strengths, supports and resources to aid the participant in achieving goals and plans;

 - Assist participants with setting up and sustaining self-help (mutual support) groups and with locating and joining existing groups

-- Personal experience with homelessness; knowledge of the barriers to housing
+- Personal experience in transition, including recovery from mental health and/or substance abuse issues; or Personal experience with homelessness; knowledge of the barriers to housing and employment